wisniewskikr/chrisblog-it-gcp/compute-engine/java-springboot-helloworld-gcp-compute-engine-console-docker/README.md

 ##### Flow
 The following flow takes place in this project:
 1. User creates GCP Compute Engine
-1. User deploys application via SSH - installs Java, Maven, Git and then clones application from Github and run it
+1. User deploys application via SSH - installs Docker tool and starts application
 1. User opens deployed application URL in browser
 1. User via any browser sends request to application for a content
 1. Application HelloWorld returns response with JSON containing message, port and UUID.
 This response is presented to User via browser